junxit/us-congress-bills-111/metadata.md

 - Sen. Begich, Mark [D-AK] (B001265)

+## Committees (1)

+- House — Financial Services Committee

 ## Actions

 - 2010-11-30 — Introduced in Senate
 - 2010-11-30 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S8288-8289; text as passed Senate: CR S8289)
 - 2010-11-30 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S8288-8289; text as passed Senate: CR S8289)
+- 2010-12-01 — Message on Senate action sent to the House.
+- 2010-12-01 — Received in the House.
+- 2010-12-01 — Referred to the House Committee on Financial Services.